Frequently Asked Questions

 Yes, but more limited.

-What is the GRE/TOEFL code for the UT graduate sociology program?
+What is the GRE/TOEFL code for the UT Austin Sociology graduate program?

 School code: 6882.
 No major code.
 For IELTS, refer to here.

 Can I defer payment of the application fee until admission or entrance into the program?

 The College of Liberal Arts, the Graduate School, the Population Research Center, individual faculty grants, federal government grants (including NSF, NICHD, and DOJ), private foundations (including Mellon, Ford, and Lily), the State of Texas, and other UT Austin centers, departments, and schools.
 Students also find funding at other universities and colleges; local, state, and federal government agencies; and private, non-academic organizations.